kmack3990/kmack3990/README.md

 * 🧠 I am always trying to learn everything data science/analytics.
 * 🌄 I love to be outside with friends and family hiking, biking, or skiing.

-* 💻 Open to roles in Denver, CO or remote
-* 🔭 Currently working with Community Planning & Development at the City of Denver
-* 🧠 Continuously expanding my data science and analytics skills
-* 🌄 Enjoy hiking, biking, and skiing with friends and family

 ### Skills

 <p align="left">